pypros/mini-container/README.md

 ### 1. Running a Container

 To download an image and run the container, use the `make run` command.
-You can specify a different image by using the `IMAGE` variable.

 **Run with the default image (alpine:latest):**
 ```bash